Automation promises to help you take care of your day-to-day business needs with little to no effort, so you can focus on the bigger ticket items.

 2. Review high-risk orders before capturing payment

+Using Shopify Flow, you can set up a workflow that automatically analyzes the new order.
 If the order risk is medium or low, Shopify Plus will automatically capture the payment.
-For this workflow to execute properly, you must have manual payment capturing setup for your store.
+For this workflow to execute properly, you must have manual payment capturing set up for your store.

 Stockouts happen.
 Most visitors are completely fine with that.
-The problem happens when the merchant doesn’t communicate that the out-of-stock item is, indeed, out of stock.
+The problem happens when the merchant doesn’t communicate that the out-of-stock product is, indeed, out of stock.

 4. Track pre-order purchases and kick off marketing campaigns